TeemuKoivisto/teemukoivisto.xyz/packages/site/blog/02-another-post/another-post.md

 datePublished: '2021-04-16'
 dateModified: '2021-04-16'
 title: Perils of over-engineering
-description: The bane of programmers 🤓🤯😵
+description: It must somehow be in our blood.
+By us, I mean anyone who has ventured into programming for any extend periods of time.
+The fact that we can seemingly create anything if we just set our minds into it is at the same time exhilariting yet daunting.
+Of the million opportunities in front of us, which one we should choose?
 tags:
   - programming
   - productivity
 ---

-It must somehow be in our blood.
-By us, I mean anyone who has ventured into programming for any extend periods of time.
-The fact that we can seemingly create _anything_ if we just set our minds into it is at the same time exhilariting yet daunting.
-Of the million opportunities in front of us, which one we should choose?

 [[toc]]

+# Introduction

 To get into the meat of the issue, I want to talk about **over-engineering**.
 That perilous yet, somehow, exciting hobby that we tend to drift into too often than I'd for sure like.
 How come!?
 Shouldn't it